Ruby Watson

-Ruby Watson was a prominent figure in the sport of fencing known for her advocacy for the inclusion of women in the sport at both the U.S. National and Olympic level.
+Ruby Watson (March 26, 1926 – April 2002) was a prominent figure in the sport of fencing known for her advocacy for the inclusion of women in the sport at both the U.S. National and Olympic level.
 She was a competitor in both épée and sabre fencing.
-She was born in Harlem, New York on March 26, 1926 and died in April, 2002 in Brooklyn.
+She was born in Harlem, New York and died in Brooklyn in 2002.
 She was nominated to the US Fencing Association's Hall of Fame in 2025.

 Early life and education

 Watson grew up in Harlem, New York City and studied at Hunter College.
 She earned a master's degree from Empire State College.
 She moved to Brooklyn where she spent the majority of her life and career.

 Fencing career and advocacy

 While living in Brooklyn, Watson joined the Fencer's Club where she competed in any épée and sabre competition she could find.
 Later she joined Metropolis fencing.
 She was a fencing competitor for over 30 years.
 At the time, fencing was a sport dominated by men, and Watson was one of few women fencers as well as women of color.
 She joined the AFLA/USFA and advocated for the inclusion of women's events in épée and sabre which was met with frequent pushback and resistance.